Windthorn-Paradoxan/EMX-AtlantisOS/README.md

 If anything good comes of this, share it in love and peace.
 Give credit where credit is due.
 Be courageous, honest, and respectful.
-Please do not use this for POWER AND CONTROL, OR PERSONAL GAIN.
+Please do not use this for POWER AND CONTROL <-never, OR PERSONAL GAIN <- without fair credit to society.
 It has survived 2K+ years to be heard.
 The message within is of equality, and peace, and balance.
 That reality runs on balance, and only imposes consequence.